 As a qualified, well prepared and well-funded entrepreneur, there is no better vehicle for achieving goals than to be in business for yourself.
-A business is simply a process designed to advance goods and services to the marketplace creating value and profit for owners and customers.
-Of the many options posed for those entering business, prospective entrepreneurs eventually wrestle with our question, “Should I start a business or buy a franchise?”
+A business is simply a process designed to advance goods and services to the marketplace in order to create value and profit for owners and customers.
+Of the many options posed for those entering business, prospective entrepreneurs eventually wrestle with our question: “Should I start a business or buy a franchise?”

 The answer?
-It depends…it depends upon your personality type, how much money you can muster up, your risk aversion and your skillset.
-Also, it depends on your aptitude to plan and execute.
-But overall, it depends upon your drive, determination and ability to persevere.
+It depends upon your personality type, how much money you can muster up, your risk aversion and your skillset.
+It also depends on your aptitude to plan and execute.
+Overall though, it depends upon your drive, determination and ability to persevere.

 Obviously, millionaires are built on platforms other than franchises or traditional start-ups.
-Distributorships and MLMs to name a couple.
+Distributorships and MLMs are two examples.
 MLMs are easy and inexpensive to set up, but success rates are horrible.
 Distributorships are restrictive and can range from simple home based models to huge warehouse facilities.
-Furthermore, for a business prospect to be successful with a distributorship, you better hope that the brand you represent has staying power (i.e. ask some old Schlitz beer distributors about that).
+Furthermore, for a business prospect to be successful with a distributorship, you better hope that the brand you represent has staying power.
+Ask some old Schlitz beer distributors about that!

-They are similar in the fact that the US congress has set up the tax code to give advantages to business owners.
+They are similar in the fact that the US congress has set up the tax code to give advantages to both types of business owners.
 Both require detailed business plans and adequate funding.
 The elements of recruiting, hiring and training are inherent to both.
 Both require precise marketing plans, IT systems, experienced administration and some sort of invoicing and payment processing.
-Seems like they are pretty similar, doesn’t it?
-And a couple more things; if an office is required, both will have sites to identify, leases to negotiate, furniture, fixtures, equipment and signage to install.
+They seem pretty similar, don’t they?
+No to mention that if an office is required, both will have sites to identify, leases to negotiate, furniture, fixtures, equipment and signage to install.
 So far they both sound the same.
 However, that’s where the similarities end.

 Let’s take that same model one step further, since they included venture capital into the mix.
 Earlier we had examined everything it takes to open a business from business plans to signage, that all costs money.
 So, let’s take a very modest and conservative estimate of $100,000 for each new opening.
 At that rate the average entrepreneur will have spent $300,000 to have a 70% shot at another failure.
-Now that’s an expensive learning curve…and most likely they will have to try it again and risk another $100K .
+Now that’s an expensive learning curve.
+They will most likely have to try it again and risk another $100K .
 Really?
 Over my wife’s dead body!

 So, are the odds of success better in operating a franchise?

-Before making the decision whether to invest in a franchise or not, every savvy potential franchisee calls as many of the franchisees on that list that it takes to get a clear understanding of what the true value is of the franchise you are interested in.
+Before making the decision of whether to invest in a franchise or not, every savvy potential franchisee calls as many of the franchisees on that list as it takes to get a clear understanding of the true value of the franchise.
 This is a game changer.